 Admission to Seminole State's Adult Basic Education (ABE) or General Education Development (GED) Program is offered year-round to students who are 18 years of age or older.
 To enroll in the ABE/GED Program, students must:

 Seminole State also provides an underage GED Program to students who are 16 or 17 years old.
 Students may start this program at the beginning or midpoint of any term.
 To be admitted, students must:

 To be eligible to take the GED exam, underage students must complete one full term of classes, pass a pre-GED test at the end of the term and obtain their instructor's approval/recommendation.

-If you have attended GED prep classes at Seminole State and scored 2,800 or above on the GED exam, you may apply for a scholarship for up to $1,000 to continue your education at Seminole State.
+If you have attended GED prep classes at Seminole State and scored 170 or higher on each of the four subtests of the 2014 GED exam, you may apply for a scholarship worth up to $1,000 to continue your education at Seminole State.
 Ask your instructor for more information.